alexvollmer/archive.alexvollmer.com/content/posts/proportional-code.md

 Now I realize that a lot of folks _love_ the Tolkien books for the very reasons I criticize it.
 That's fine, _that_ is an argument about aesthetics, not facts.
 However I would strongly argue that "world-building" in your code is a _bad idea_.
 I think you're much more likely to build a decent piece of software if you pack your ideas tightly like a William Gibson novel than as a sprawling "trilogy" of epic code.
 Go ahead, prove me wrong.
 I double dog-dare ya.

 OK, so by this point any credibility I may have had is gone.
 Look at the size of a post about saying more with less.
 In the hope that you might be lazy and like to skip to the end:
-*Do as much as you can, with as little as possible.*
+*Do as much as you can&hellip;with as little as possible.*